Getting Started

 streaming.ts

-for await (const chunk of g.stream("Tell me a story")) {
+for await (const token of engine.stream("Tell me a story")) {

 }